cornerstonejs/cornerstone3D/common/reviews/api/tools.api.md

     deltaPoints: IPoints;
 };

-// Warning: (ae-missing-release-tag) "MouseDoubleClickEventType" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 type MouseDoubleClickEventType = Types_2.CustomEventType<MouseDoubleClickEventDetail>;

-// Warning: (ae-missing-release-tag) "MouseDownActivateEventDetail" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 type MouseDownActivateEventDetail = NormalizedMouseEventDetail & {
     mouseButton: number;